lucis-network/tournament-app/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 Screenshots
-If applicable, add screenshots to help explain your problem.
+- You can paste your screenshots image right here.
-You can paste your image right here
+- Or Can drag and drop image / video here

 **Expected behavior**
 A clear and concise description of what you expected to happen.